Franklyn Akammadu

-Franklyn Obunike Akammadu (born 11 August 1998) is an Italian football player who plays as a forward for club Giana Erminio.
+Franklyn Obunike Akammadu (born 11 August 1998) is an Italian football player who plays as a forward for club Paganese.

 Club career

 He made his Serie B debut for Cesena on 18 May 2017 in a game against Verona.
 On 22 August 2018, Akammadu joined League Two side Tranmere Rovers on a season-long loan deal from Alessandria, however the deal was terminated part way through the season after Akammadu had been given limited opportunities.
 On 27 January 2020, he was released from his contract with Alessandria.